-- What would you do when facing each of the following: a flashing red light, flashing yellow light, steady yellow light, a red light with a green arrow?
+- What must you do when facing each of the following: a flashing red light, flashing yellow light, steady yellow light, a red light with a green arrow?

-- What does it mean if an edge line slants in toward the center of the road?
+- What does it indicate if an edge line angles in toward the center of the road?

-- What do each of these types of lines mean: single broken, single solid, double solid, solid and broken together?
+- What do each of these lines indicate: one broken, one solid, double solid, solid and broken together?

-- If an intersection has crosswalk lines but no STOP line, where would you stop for a red light at that intersection?
+- If an intersection has crosswalk lines but no STOP line, where must you stop for a red light at that intersection?